 - Visit #1: Rather than confuse ELLs with navigating an unfamiliar environment, I hand-pick and lay out on adjacent tables a variety of picture books for students to browse.
 We have quite a diverse language population, so I display our bilingual picture books (in Spanish, Hindi, Urdu, Korean, Japanese, Khmer, Vietnamese, Arabic, Persian, Tagalog) along with a selection of English picture books with stories from or about other countries and cultures.
 These selections help ELLs feel comfortable using our school library, and I encourage them to choose a book to check out and take home to read to their families, as Tomás did.

-- Visit #2 also gives students plenty of time to browse for books, but in addition to books laid out on tables I show them the location of the bilingual, ELL, and picture books—shelved in adjoining sections—along with our graphic novels.
+- Visit #2 also gives students plenty of time to browse for books, but in addition to books laid out on tables I show them the location of the bilingual books, picture books, and graphic novels, all shelved in adjoining sections for easy access.
 Some students prefer the tables and some venture to the bookshelves, but again, all students are able to choose at least 1 book.
 They also receive a special ELL bookmark of library information that includes some of their learned expectations.

 - Visit #3 reinforces ELA compare/contrast and helps ELLS have pride in learning a new language, while retaining pride in their home language and culture.
 Students use English word/picture card prompts for things and events in the library and write the terms in their home language on the reverse side of the card.
 Then they affix tape and take the card to the proper location in the library and tape the card up to share their home language with the rest of the school.